At sunset, residents across the Valley start winding down. But for an SRP zanjero, the day might be just beginning.

 Zanjeros work 24 hours a day, seven days a week, 365 days a year.
 Whether it’s the morning or evening shift, they always start the day in their office — a white SRP truck.

 Zanjeros once rode horses around the canals, but they now move by horsepower.
 Surprisingly, they can drive up to 150 miles during a shift.
-With 64 zanjeros in the Valley, that’s more than a million miles covered each year.
+With over 60 zanjeros in the Valley, that’s more than a million miles covered each year.

 Have you ever seen an SRP truck along a canal and wondered why it’s there?
 We invite you to see what life is like in the day of a zanjero.